prasadsapkal55/prasadsapkal55/README.md

 ## ⚡ Fun Fact

-I love bringing ideas to life—from UI sketches in Figma to full-stack applications powered by Django.
+I love bringing ideas to life—from UI sketches in Figma to full-stack applications.

 ---